peterhinch/micropython-tft-gui/HARDWARE.md

 | Gnd     | Gnd     | 1   | 21  | X1      | DB0      |

 Notes:
 [1] Pin 19 controls backlight brightness.
-The TFT driver supports brightness control using PWM.
+The TFT driver supports brightness control using PWM at 500Hz.
+Not all panels allow PWM in which case it can be wired to 3.3V.
+Consult panel manual.
-[2] Some displays show no connection on pin 18.
-On others it's the backlight power source.
+[2] Backlight power source.
+Some displays show no connection on pin 18.
+Others require 3.3V or
+more: consult the panel manual for the power requirements.
 [3] This is a chip select for an onboard 2MB Flash chip.
-It is unused by the driver.
+It is unused by the driver and is not fitted to all display models.
-The TFT driver tft.py uses pin Y4 for power control: with suitable hardware this enables power to be conserved by powering the display down when not in use.
-It also uses pin Y3 and timer 4 for backlight brightness control.
+The TFT driver tft.py uses pin Y3 and timer 4 for backlight brightness control.
 Pin 19 can be linked to 3.3V if full brightness is always required.
+It also uses pin Y4 for power control: with suitable hardware this enables power to be conserved by powering the display down when not in use.
+If the display is powered down it requires re-initialisation by calling ``tft.tft_init()``.
+The touch panel requires no initialisation.

 Signal descriptions:
 Signals T_* are the touch panel controller chip connections.